 Dr. Newman was one of the first Doctors of Optometry to become Board Certified by the American Board of Optometry.

-Nominated during the Obama Administration and appointed during the Trump Administration, Dr. Newman serves as the Consumer Representative on the US Food and Drug Administration, Medical Devices Advisory Committee—Ophthalmic Device Panel.
-His appointment continues through the end of 2020.
+Nominated during the Obama Administration and appointed during the Trump Administration, Dr. Newman served as the Consumer Representative on the US Food and Drug Administration, Medical Devices Advisory Committee—Ophthalmic Device Panel.
+His appointment ended on December 31, 2019.

 Dr. Newman lectures on a wide range of topics in eye care to other optometrists, particularly in the areas of contact lens practice and ocular disease.
 He has also done clinical trials for the ophthalmic industry and has served on several ophthalmic industry advisory panels.
 He also serves on the Advisory Panel of the Gas Permeable Lens Institute (GPLI).
 Dr. Newman has authored many articles and a book chapter.